Composed by Christopher Pratorius-Gomez

 Based on the book by Jorge Argueta

-Based on real-life events in San Francisco’s Mission nieghbourhood, this quintessentially American immigration story tells the moving tale of a family’s determination to put down roots in a new country, while still preserving the heritage on their homeland.
-Originally created in 2016 with the Alvarado Elementary School, Xochitl and the Flowers (pronouced so-tcheel) is part of OP’s acclaimned annual ‘Hands-on-Opera- program, which features children centre stage as full project participants and performers.
-This is the third commissioned work for Opera Parallèle by composer Christopher Pratorius.
-Performed in Spanish and English.
+Based on real-life events in San Francisco’s Mission neighborhood, this quintessentially American immigration story tells the moving tale of a family’s determination to put down roots in a new country, while still preserving the heritage on their homeland.
+Originally created in 2016 with the Alvarado Elementary School, Xochitl and the Flowers (pronounced “so-

 Community Music Center – Mission Branch